BarbaraJoebstl/da5_fraud_detection/README.md

 *POI label*.[‘poi’] target feature(boolean, represented as integer)

 In the dataset there are 18 persons flagged as POI and 128 as non POI.
+This shows a clear class imbalance.
+Most machine learning algorithms work the best when the numbers are roughly equal.

 #### Outlier Detection
 *Outliers*.There is one datapoint far far away from the others.
 As the name of this datapoint is "Total " it is clear that this is an outlier due to a spreadsheet error.
 This datapoint will be removed.